 The typical Japanese castles began to be built in the 16th century.

-Initially built for purpose of fortification and defense mainly on the mountains, the castles moved down to the field as it became the center of the government and the status symbols of warlords.
+Initially built for the purpose of fortification and defense, mainly on the mountains, the castles moved down to the field as it became the center of the government and the status symbols of warlords.

 Hundreds of castles used to stand across the country, but most of them destroyed due to wars, natural disasters and the past government’s policies to limit their numbers, only twelve castles survived from the feudal era.